Youk Chhang: Why We Must Fight For Justice After Genocide

 The nightmare of genocide is indescribable.
 It’s the worst of your imagination made reality.
 But my key process is prosecuting the Khmer Rouge, through the court of law, through communication, through remembrance, through learning, through any means.

 I am no longer a victim: I am Youk Chhang, and I fixed my destruction.
-Even though [there are] scars are on my legs where the Khmer Rouge tortured me, I am rebuilt.
+Even though [there are] scars on my legs where the Khmer Rouge tortured me, I am rebuilt.

 What challenges were there to facing Cambodia’s traumatic past?